 This section presents evidence on the relationship between impact estimates constructed under the perfect positive rank correlation assumption described in Section 4.2.
-We present these results in both graphical and tabular form.
-Figures 1A to 1D present the evidence in graphical form, with one figure for each demographic group.
+We focus on one particular outcome in this analysis: Self-reported earnings over the whole eighteen months since randomized assignment.
+Figures 1A to 1D begin with graphical presentation of the evidence for each of the four basic demographic groups.
 The horizontal axis in each figure corresponds to percentiles of the untreated outcome distribution.
 The solid line in each graph presents impact estimates at every fifth percentile (5, 10, 15, ..., 95) constructed as in equation (7).
 The broken line in each graph represents an estimate of the fraction with a positive self-reported evaluation at every fifth percentile.
-For percentile "j", this estimate consists of the fraction of the treatment group sample members in the interval between percentile "j-2.5" and percentile "j+2.5" with a positive self-reported evaluation.
-If the assumptions underlying the percentile difference estimator hold, if participants care about labor market outcomes in answering the survey question, and if participants consistently estimate their own impacts, then the two lines should move together in the figures.
+For percentile "j", this estimate consists of the fraction fracting fracting fracting fraction fraction fraction fractin treatment group sample members in the interval between percentile "j-2.5" and percentile "j+2.5" with a positive self-reported evaluation.
+If the assumptions underlying the percentile difference estimator hold, if participants care enough about labor market outcomes in answering the survey question, and if participants consistently estimate their own impacts, then the two lines should move together in the figures.

 Several features of the figures merit notice.
 First, in the lower percentiles in each figure the econometric impact estimate equals zero.
 This results from the fact that the lowest percentiles in both the treated and untreated outcome distributions have zero earnings in the 18 months after random assignment; the difference between the two then equals zero as well.
 Surprisingly, a substantial fraction (over half in all four demographic groups) of treatment group members at these percentiles respond positively to the survey evaluation question, even though they have zero earnings in the 18 months after random assignment.
-This suggests that respondents view the question as asking about longer term labor market impacts and not solely as a narrow question about finding a job immediately after participation in the program.
+This could mean that respondents view the question as asking about longer term labor market impacts beyond the 18-month window of the measured outcomes; but it also could mean that respondents are acting as lay theorists (more on this shortly).